 John Wilson Vermillion would grow up to become one of the many gunfighters in the Old West, with colorful nicknames like “Texas Jack” and “Shoot-Your-Eye-Out” Vermillion.
-He is most well known for his participation with Wyatt Earp in the Earp Vendetta Ride after the Clantons had killed Morgan Earp in 1882.
+He is best known for his participation in the Earp Vendetta Ride with Wyatt Earp after the Clantons killed Morgan Earp in 1882.

 Vermillion was born in Russell County, Virginia, in 1842, the second of 12 children born to William and Nancy Owens Vermillion.
 When he grew up, he served as a Confederate soldier under the command of General J.E.B.
 Stuart during the Civil War.

 When the war was over, Vermillion went to Indiana, where he married Margaret Horton in September 1865.
-The pair soon moved to Missouri, where Jack worked as a Territorial Marshal for the eastern section of Missouri.
+The pair soon moved to Missouri, where Jack worked as a Territorial Marshal for the eastern section of the state.

 He and Margaret had two children, a daughter named Mary and, soon, a son.
 However, just a few weeks after his son’s birth, Vermillion traveled when a diphtheria epidemic broke out in eastern Missouri.
 Unfortunately, by the time Jack returned home, his wife and children had succumbed to the disease.